DRONEOA/DroneOA_ROS/doc/FGM_Plan_Checklist.md

   - Possible delay commands: The only use case I can think of for now to use Delay command would be when flying directly to target position(when there're no obstacles)
 - Generate Data Queue:
   - Rules for confidence: closest obstacle distance(physical restriction of lidar), speed(timing), margin of error for GAP
-  - Additional data for OAC: (e.g. in the future: display a msg on debugging overlay) Probably in future
+  - Additional data for OAC: (e.g. in the future: display a msg on debugging overlay) Low priority, might reconsider in future
 - Feed results back to OAController

 ### Execution